Lutim has commands which can be used in cron jobs.

 To automatically delete the IP addresses of image's senders after a configurable delay:

 Delete expired files

-To automatically delete files which availability delay is over (when you choose that your image will be deleted after 24h / one week / etc.)
+To automatically delete files whose delay has expired (when you choose that your image will be deleted after 24h / one week / etc.)

 carton exec script/lutim cron cleanfiles --mode production

 Watch the size of the files directory